santku123/Dell-EMC-Ansible-Modules-for-iDRAC/docs/Dell-EMC-OpenManage-Ansible-Modules.md

 ## 1. Introduction

-Dell EMC OpenManage Ansible Modules provide customers the ability to automate the Out-of-Band configuration management, deployment and updates for Dell EMC PowerEdge Servers using Ansible by leeveragin the management automation built into the iDRAC with Lifecycle Controller. iDRAC provides both REST APIs based on DMTF RedFish industry standard and WS-Management (WS-MAN) for management automation of PowerEdge Servers.
+Dell EMC OpenManage Ansible Modules provide customers the ability to automate the Out-of-Band configuration management, deployment and updates for Dell EMC PowerEdge Servers using Ansible by leveraging the management automation built into the iDRAC with Lifecycle Controller.
+Using the iDRAC RESTful APIs based on DMTF's Redfish standard, OpenManage Ansible Modules enables data center and IT administrators to rapidly deploy their PowerEdge Server infrastructure, manage server configuration and orchestrate advanced tasks such as continuous deployment or firmware upgrade.

 With OpenManage Ansible modules, you can do:
   * Server administration